 It is also a common misconception that the TMJ’s represent a “rigid system”, where the joints hinge much like that of a cabinet door.
 This level of thinking is grossly inaccurate and unhelpful when problem-solving.
 The TMJ joint system is in actuality a very flexible system with bones bending, muscles moving, and ligaments stretching.
 Additionally, the TM joints are influenced by what happens with the mouth.
 More specifically, the jaw joints are influenced by the teeth and bite of the individual as well as by habits like teeth clenching or teeth grinding.

-Due to the complexity of TMJ problems, Drs.
-Henny and Talty have come together as a treatment team with a combination of over fifty years of experience in treating TMJ problems.
 Dr. Henny brings to the team 27 years of experience and specific training in the area of TMJ problems through the Bethesda Naval Hospital, The Pankey Institute, The Dawson Institute, and though Mark Piper, MD, DMD – widely regarded as the world leader in the development of successful TMJ treatment strategies.

 Temporomandibular Joint Disorder (TMD) is a collective term referring to a number of clinical problems involving the Temporomandibular Joints (TMJ's) and associated muscles and structures of the area.